NativeScript/docs-v7/docs/releases/breaking-changes.md

 This help article describes the critical breaking changes and suggested workarounds, if any, in the NativeScript framework.
 You can find the complete list with all the changes in the respective [GitHub repositories](#see-also).

+## 5.0 (2018, November 6)
+ - Dropped support for XCode 8
+ - Dropped support for macOS Sierra
+ - Android SDK 28 or later is required to build for Android devices
+ - Minimum supported version of nativescript-ui-sidedrawer is 5.0.0

+Migration steps can be found in the [NativeScript's GitHub Repository](https://github.com/NativeScript/NativeScript/wiki/Migration-Steps-to-NativeScript-5.0).

 ## 3.0 (2017, May 3)

 - Changes and migration advice is available in the NativeScript repository [here](https://github.com/NativeScript/NativeScript/blob/v3.0.0/Modules30Changes.md).